 Alternative Titles/Edition History:

-1st Edition (Kursk: Devil's Domain; also known as Metal Gods at Ponyri: Devil's Domain), 2010; 2nd Edition (Devil's Domain II: The Battle of Kursk at Ponyri), 2014.
+1st Edition (Kursk: Devil's Domain; also known as Metal Gods at Ponyri: Devil's Domain), 2010; 2nd Edition (Devil's Domain II: The Battle of Kursk at Ponyri), 2014; 3rd Edition (Hell on Earth I), 2019.
 Also contained within the 2014 product Ponyri Monster (along with Gates of Hell).

 Country of Origin: